Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Introduction

 Network measurements based on data from a variety of vantage points tell us about the performance of internet infrastructure.
 However, such measurements may also tell us about the effort and success of social distancing, mobility trends and patterns, the ability of different communities to move to internet-mediated modes of interaction and their longer-term sustainability.

 We attempt to address both questions in this paper.
-Drawing on the Federal Communications Commission's (FCC) Measuring Broadband America (MBA) program dataset \cite{mba}, available longitudinally since 2011, we estimate the impact of increased internet usage during the pandemic on a variety of performance metrics.
+Drawing on the \gls{FCC}['s] \gls{MBA} program dataset~\cite{mba}, available longitudinally since 2011, we estimate the impact of increased internet usage during the pandemic on a variety of performance metrics.
 We specifically look at throughput and packet loss, disaggregating by coarse-grained geography, population density, and time period.
-Even though it usually does not draw much attention, we are particularly interested in upstream performance, as much more intense use of video conferencing tools has been a trend during the pandemic.
+Even though it usually does not draw much attention, we are particularly interested in upstream performance, as video conferencing has increased greatly during the pandemic.

 At least as important as measuring the impact of COVID-19 on internet performance is using indirect metrics, such as data usage, to estimate the success of social distancing measures, while maintaining user privacy.
 We draw on two metrics to explore whether we can detect the daytime and evening usage of residential internet users, indicating work from home or distance learning, as well as observance of stay-at-home orders on weekends.